Subrogation Recovery Attorney Serving All of Florida

 Choose The Law Office of Stephen Barker

-Steve Barker has been practicing extensively in the subrogation arena for twenty years first with a large Philadelphia firm, and more recently with his own firm in Boca Raton, Florida.
+Steve Barker has been practicing extensively in the subrogation arena for more than twenty years; first with a large Philadelphia firm, and more recently with his own firm in Boca Raton, Florida.
 He knows all the important issues that may arise in property, automobile accident and workers’ compensation subrogation actions, and is immediately and constantly available to act upon these matters at a moment’s notice.

 If subrogation potential is not immediately recognized or initiated, there are frequent actions that can be undertaken months, even years later to attempt recovery from parties responsible for claims.
 Furthermore, Steve has more than 25 years as an active litigator, which followed a judicial clerkship with a state trial court in Pennsylvania.
 Therefore, whenever the subrogation process is initiated, clients can be sure that all the necessary steps will be implanted to maximize recovery potential through negotiation, or litigation through trial.
 Equally, as important, the clients will be fully and apprised as to what is happening in the matter, and why.